 This Story Might Save Your Life by Tiffany Crum

 This is getting great early reviews.
 It’s a really unusual missing person story centered around friendship.
+When one half of a beloved survival podcast duo disappears, her co-host becomes the prime suspect and races to find her before it’s too late.

 New Mystery and Thriller Books for the Week of March 17 2026